nervosnetwork/rfcs/rfcs/0009-output-commitments/0009-output-commitments.md

 ![](images/04.jpg "MMR with 5 transactions")

-Specially, if MMR is empty, the root of MMR is `H256::zero`.
+Specially, the root of an empty MMR is `H256::zero`.

 ### Spending

-If we want spend an output, we just mark the corresponding node as `H256::zero` and recalculate the peaks.
+If we want spend an output, we just mark the corresponding CBMT node as `H256::zero` and update the CMBT and MMR.

 ### Pruning